donbright/piliko/README.md

 powers of ten (3.125 = 3/10^0 + 1/10^1 + 2/10^2 + 5/10^1000) or some binary
 format, which is just a series of powers of two (11010.1010 = 2^4+2^3+2^1+2^-1+2^-3)

-In the end, there is no 'exact' circle in a computer, so you are just choosing between methods of approximation.
-Rational approximation is just another approximation method.
-However it has some advantages in that, as described, it is closed under division, so you can scale objects without loss of information, inside of your 'engine', before you actually have to output them.
-And rational points on a circle form pythagorean triples, so they have an exact distance from the center, not an approximate distance.
-Like the point 3,4 is exactly 5 from the center.

 Slowness
 ========